nova-rey/Screaming-Penguin/docs/SP_BIBLE.md

 **Date:** 2025-11-18

 Integrated ISO-building dependencies into CI, enabled automated QEMU smoke tests, and added a first-pass user-facing document (`ISO_BUILD.md`) describing the ISO architecture and manual testing workflow.
 Finalized the hotfix cycle for the installer boot path and confirmed the custom initramfs is bootable in automated environments.

+## Entry 026 — Fix missing /init in installer initramfs
+**Date:** 2025-11-19

+Corrected the installer initramfs to include a proper `/init` at the root of the archive.
+Added minimal init script with SP-INSTALLER marker and fixed the CPIO creation process so the kernel locates `/init` correctly.
+This resolves the kernel panic `No working init found` during CI boot.